capy-engineer/logtrace-system/README.md

 The example API service provides these endpoints:

-- `GET /health`: Health check endpoint
+- `GET /ping`: Health check endpoint
 - `GET /api/v1/users`: Get all users
 - `GET /api/v1/users/:id`: Get user by ID
 - `POST /api/v1/users`: Create a new user
-- `GET /api/v1/error`: Generates an error (for testing logging)

 ## Using the Middleware in Other Services